calebstein1/sh-on-the-shttr/shttr/app/views/readme/installation.md

 ###### Installation Instructions:

-- Make sure you have a web server configured and running with CGI enabled.
+- Make sure you have a web server configured and running with CGI enabled, the cgi-bin dir should be in /usr/lib (this is the default for apache2).
-- Put the shttr directory in /var/www and make sure /var/www/shttr is set as your root dir.
-- Put the cgi-bin directory in /usr/lib (or wherever your CGI dir is configured to be).
-- Modify the environment variables in cgi-bin/index.sh if necessary.
-- Configure your server or set up .htaccess so that the DirectoryIndex points to /cgi-bin/index.sh.
+- Configure your server so that the DirectoryIndex points to /cgi-bin/index.sh.
+- Download [Shttr CLI](https://github.com/calebstein1/shttr){target=_blank} and add it to your PATH.
+- Run 'shttr n [app name]' to create a new Shttr app that's populated with this demo site.
+- Add your server's ssh login information to shttr-config in the format user@example.com (delete the example entry).
+- Run 'shttr d' in the project's root to deploy the demo app to your server.
+If all went well, you should be able to navigate to your domain and see the demo site.
+- If the demo worked, go ahead and delete/modify the demo files and create your app!